burgerlogo

 Altogether, IoT seems to be an exciting development in the medical field.
 With growing value and prospects to save money and lives, the positives outweigh the negatives.
 Risks mentioned above can be patched and continuously assessed to prevent any breaches or loss of machine functionality.
 Look forward to more news on IoMT advancements and usages to inform your own opinions and monitor the field.

-Written by Sarah Wolverton, a Communications Specialist at www.mesothelioma.com.
+Written by Sarah Wolverton, a www.mesothelioma.com.